Skip to content

 curl http://localhost:8080/gateway

-1. Go to Guance to view trace information.
-According to the sampling rule, at most one trace data will be sampled.
+1. Go to Guance to check trace information.
+According to the sampling rule, at most one trace data should be sampled.

 processors: